 Mount Moran is a solitary behemoth in the Teton Range of Wyoming.
 Unlike the central cathedral peaks like the Grand Teton and Middle Teton, Mount Moran stands alone, guarding the north entrance to Grand Teton National Park.
 In July 2003, Jackie and Alan attempted this mighty peak, but were thwarted by illness about halfway

 up the mountain.
 Afterward we vowed to go back and take care of some unfinished business.
 Mount Moran does not give up it's summit easily.
 It has the most difficut standard routes of the entire Teton range.
-Climbing Mount Moran usually takes three days and good weather is a must.
+Climbing Mount Moran usually takes three days, and good weather and proper gear is a must.
 Unfortunately, Jackie did not get to join us on this climb, so follow along with Alan, Andy, Barry, and Eric as they climb the CMC route of Mount Moran

 and tackle one of the Tetons most challenging mountains.